MarcusBarnes/awesome-metadata-application-profiles/README.md

 # Awesome Metadata Application Profiles
 ## Introduction
-A list of awesome metadata metadata application profiles.
+A list of awesome metadata application profiles.
 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.

 The goal of this list is to create a curated list of various metadata application profiles as examples for those looking to develop their own metadata application profiles or may be studying this topic as part of their studies.